hyperledger/indy-plenum/design/view-change.md

   that all requests pending to get into new view will be from same view, complex request selection algorithm can be simplified and view change algorithm will still work.

+## Summary of main deviations from PBFT

+1. Indy plenum resets ppSeqNo after each view change.
+This should either be fixed (which can break a lot of things in current code), or PBFT view change will need serious changes, like relying on digests to check if request was ordered and disabling all request processing during view change.

+2. Indy plenum performs dynamic validation of requests during pre-prepare phase.
+This leads to changes in selection of requests that get into new view.
+Also original PBFT approach of treating each request independent from state seems more clean and probably more performant, so this could be considered in future.

+3. Indy plenum doesn't implement null requests and probably won't support ordering requests with gaps.
+While it doesn't seem to pose a real problem authors of PBFT state that allowing to get as many requests into new view as possible (even if they were not commited in previous view) improves overall performance of system.